Ministry Tools Resource Center - spiritual gifts, training, curriculum

 serving with the right motivation

-• Visionary leaders could serve out of a need for postion.
+• Visionary leaders could serve out of a need for position.

 Rationale: To lead, they need influence.